 Poor diets now killing more people than cigarettes!

-According to the recently released results from the Global Burden of Disease Study, poor diets are now causing more deaths globally than tobacco!
+According to the latest released results from the Global Burden of Disease Study (2019), poor diets cause more deaths globally than tobacco!

 Of those diet-related causes of death, heart attacks and strokes topped the list, followed by cancers and type 2 diabetes.
 Overall, eating and drinking better could prevent 20% of deaths globally.